wsonguga/NewDot/README.md

 Step 2: Install pip3 and packages

-If your OS does not have python3 installed, then run "sudo apt install python3 -y";
+Raspberry OS has python3 isntalled by default.
+If your OS does not have python3 installed, then first run "sudo apt install python3 -y".

 ```
   sudo apt update
   sudo apt install python3-pip -y